ecohealthalliance/grits-api/README.md

 # grits-api

-This project provides the backend for the GRITS [diagnostic-dashboard](https://github.com/ecohealthalliance/diagnostic-dashboard).
+This project provides the backend for the GRITS [diagnostic-dashboard](https://github.com/ecohealthalliance/diagnostic-dashboard) and a variety of other EHA projects.
 The main API which it furnishes, accessible at `/diagnose`, takes an incoming document and returns a differential disease diagnosis and numerous extracted features for that document.

 This project also provides resources for training the classifier model used to make disease predictions, and for managing long-running classification tasks over large corpora.

 # Dependencies

-Aside from the requirments noted in [requirements.txt](requirements.txt) which may be installed as usual with `pip install -r requirements.txt`, this project also relies on the annotation library [annie](https://github.com/ecohealthalliance/annie).
+Aside from the requirments noted in [requirements.txt](requirements.txt) which may be installed as usual with `pip install -r requirements.txt`, this project also relies on the annotation library [EpiTator](https://github.com/ecohealthalliance/EpiTator).

 # Installation and set-up

 ## Full setup with virtualenv

 These instructions will get `grits-api` working under a Python virtualenv.

-First, get a copy of the Girder data (backed up in S3 - the bucket is girder-data/proddump/girder).
-This will give you the file item.bson.

 Next, start mongo on port 27017 by running `mongod` and restore the girder database: